- Big Data in Aviation

 For more information go to: http://www.aviation-ia.com

-For additional questions, please feel free to contact Paul Prisaznuk, AEEC Executive Secretary and Program Director at: email@example.com.
+Point of contact: Paul J. Prisaznuk, AEEC Executive Secretary and Program Director: email@example.com.

 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the U.S. Government.